-The BOSS Project aims at enhancing decentralization and support to the Micro and SME policy implementation in Liberia by providing opportunities to start-up, micro and small entrepreneurs and establishment of business support infrastructure at the County level.
+The BOSS Project enhances decentralization and supports Micro and SME policy implementation in Liberia by providing opportunities to start-up, micro and small entrepreneurs and establishment of business support infrastructure at the County level.
 It works to strengthen the skills of beneficiary groups: youth, women and small agricultural producers to participate and engage in decision-making to enhance leadership, volunteerism, and community participation.

 The Project also works through the establishment of a network of Business Opportunities through Support Services – BOSS Centres – anchored in the County Service Centres, existing business incubation and development services (as part of the Business Development Service network/team as implementers of the project strategy at the County level.

-This is in line with the Government’s decentralization policy which is now being accelerated starting with a deconcentration of critical services to the Counties, through the establishment of the County Service Centres.
+This is in line with the Government’s decentralization policy which is now being accelerated, starting with a deconcentration of critical services to the Counties, with the County Service Centres in place.
 The overall project strategy is also consistent with the Government’s long-term National Vision, which aims to address the socio-political and economic challenges facing the nation and thereby transform Liberia into a middle-income country.

 What have We Accomplished So Far?

 mplementation of the project started in 2017 with the renovation and furnishing of facilities in 4 piloted counties-Nimba, Bong, Margibi and Grand Bassa, as well as the Center at the Ministry of Commerce which was launched by former President Sirleaf.

 The project staff conducted initial business needs assessments and stakeholders mapping in the four counties among 57 businesses comprising about 4,000 employees/members (in cooperatives), own and run by 79% women.

 Project Staff which included 4 International Volunteers and 4 nationals developed 6 business development modules to be used as resource materials for capacity development in response to the needs identified.